pcassioppi/SongSpots/README.md

 This project required the use of JSOn Web Tokens for authentication, since I wanted to be able to show users their specific data.
 When the data requests were sent, the users token was sent as a header, and the API returned only that users data, or would return the sent data with a relation to mark the user that submitted it.

 A key part of this project was the ability to pinpoint on a map where the user had listened to the song they are logging.
-To achieve this, I implemented the Google Maps Javascript API, which allows for many (awesome) customizations by the user.
+To achieve this, I used the Google Maps Javascript API, which allows for many (awesome) customizations by the user.
 The power to have a satellite map in a project is good enough, but the ability to work with the map as a developer really impressed me.
 The users can see markers where there songs are logged (saved using latitude/longitude), and can interact with the map fully.
 The users can also click on the map to log the coordinates of the click, which are then sent to the API with the information of the song they are recording, allowing for precise  locations.

 ## TODO: